neothXT/SwiftNet/README.md

 After adding support for Swift Concurrency, CombineNetworking becomes SwiftNet!
 A super lightweight and crazy easy to use framework to help you create and handle your network requests in a convenient way.
 Besides basic network requests, SwiftNet allows you to easily send your requests securely with a simple SSL and Certificate pinning mechanisms.
 But that's not all.
 With SwiftNet you can also effortlessly handle authorization tokens with built-in automatic authorization mechanism.

-If you look for clean, retrofit-like Swift Macros powered experience, check out [Netty](https://github.com/neothXT/Netty).
+If you're looking for clean, retrofit-like Swift Macros powered experience, check out [Netty](https://github.com/neothXT/Netty).

 ## Installation (using CocoaPods)